kennysmithed/oels2020/oels_practical_wk4.md

 little `for` loop to build the word-by-word stimulus list.
 Then it slots that word-by-word stimulus list plus the comprehension question into our trial template, and returns that trial.

 Here's the function.
-It's called make_spr_trial, and it takes two arguments: a sentence to present word by word, and a yes-no comprehension question.
+I have called it `make_spr_trial` (spr = self-paced reading), and it takes two arguments: a sentence to present word by word, and a yes-no comprehension question.

 ```js